vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 14 Bāṇa gives a flowery description of this teacher (HC* 3, pp. 169–73).
 See also Bakker 2014, 78.

-15 The Ga¨uḍavaho refers to Srīkan ´ . ṭha, as Siri¨aṁṭha (v.
+15 The Gaüḍavaho refers to Srīkan ´ . ṭha, as Siriäṁṭha (v.
 484).
 Vākpatirāja describes it as the site where Janamejaya’s serpent sacrifice took place (vv.
 472–484).
 Verse 485 makes it clear that Kurukṣetra is meant.

 16 The Nāga or goblin/deity (vetāla), whose submission is sought, is evoked by the japa of the Mahāmantra named ‘Mahākālahr̥daya’ (HC* 3, pp. 178, 184 ff.).